-After placing the drilled bucket into the bottom bucket, add your salt.
-There are no exact measurements to go for, but try to fill it a quarter of the way.
+After placing the drilled bucket into the bottom bucket, add enough salt to fill about a quarter of the bucket.

 3. Place Strategically

-Place your homemade dehumidifier in a strategic spot where it can collect the optimal amount of moisture.
-If available, you can place a fan close to the bucket — the air will help to guide the moisture into the salt-trap.
+Place your homemade dehumidifier strategically where it can collect the optimal amount of moisture.
+If available, you can place a fan close to the bucket — the air will help to guide the moisture into the salt trap.
 As a result, the rock salt will extract moisture from the air and collect it in the bottom bucket.

-It uses calcium chloride that effectively removes moisture from the air, hardens and eventually becomes solid masses.
+The calcium chloride effectively removes moisture from the air, hardens it, and it eventually becomes a solid mass.
 Calcium chloride crystals are generally white or overall colorless.
 However, they can “rust” slightly over time.

-DampRid is incredibly affordable, costing around $10.
-Homeowners like DampRid because it’s very user-friendly — you get to visually monitor its effectiveness.
+DampRid is incredibly affordable and user-friendly — you get to monitor its effectiveness visually.
 Plus, it doesn’t require any maintenance and creates no mess.